MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example1.rst

 8. Accessing the data
-    Once we are satisfied that the data is tracked properly we will probably want to calculate something meaningful with it.
+    Once we are satisfied that the data is tracked properly we will probably want to calculate something meaningful with it!
 During the processing of a video the data is automatically stored in a <moviename>.hdf5 file.
     The standard approach would be to use python to interact with this data.
 In later examples we will explore the example Jupyter notebook that illustrates very simply how to extract and manipulate the data.
-However, some users may prefer just to extract the data in a simple excel file.
+However, some users may prefer just to extract the data in a simple csv file.
 For simple projects where the amount of data is small this is fine.
-We do however emphasise that as the number of particles and frames increases this will become almost unworkable.
-To extract a copy of the data using excel you must toggle on the excel icon on the toolbar.
-When you now click "Process" or "Process part" a file named <moviename>.xlsx will also be generated in the same folder as the movie.
+We do however emphasise that as the number of particles and frames increases this will become more difficult.
+To extract a copy of the data using csv you must toggle on the spreadsheet icon on the toolbar.
+When you now click "Process" or "Process part" a file named <moviename>.csv will also be generated in the same folder as the movie.

 .. figure:: /resources/eyes4.png